-Employer: At least 6% of covered earnings.
-The employer's contribution must be at least equal to the value of the insured's contribution.
-Normally, covered earnings include income between 19,350 francs and 77,400 francs, minus a tax allowance of 12,900 francs.
+Employer: At least 8% of total payroll or 6% of covered earnings for each insured employee.

+The employer's contribution must be at least equal to the value of the insured person's contribution.
+Normally, covered earnings include income between 19,890 francs and 79,560 francs, minus a tax allowance of 13,260 francs.
 In addition, the employer pays at least 50% of the cost of administrative fees.